Night Rating

 Night Check

 A skill test with a designated examiner covering circuits, approaches and landings at night.
-No additional written exam.
+One written theory subject is also required.

 Skill test with examiner